AI and Automation

 Declan Ivory

-VP of Customer Support at Intercom
+VP of Customer Support, Intercom

 The proliferation of artificial intelligence (AI) tools — particularly chatbots — is transforming the landscape of customer support.
 But not in the way you might think.
 For all the fearmongering about how AI chatbots will replace customer support agents, what we’re actually witnessing is the great potential of AI to complement human capabilities.